TACC/Lmod/docs/source/310_settarg.rst

 Settarg works with Lmod to help developers manage their compiled software projects.
-It does so by making it easy to switch between optimize or debug builds or changing compiler or other modules and letting the build system about the changes.
-The secret of settarg is that concentrates the state of a build into one environment variable called $TARG.
+It does so by making it easy to switch between optimize or debug builds or changing compiler or other modules and letting the build system know about the changes.
+The secret of settarg is that it concentrates the state of a build into one environment variable called $TARG.

 One of the big advantages of developing software with a module system is the ability to easily switch between compilers and mpi stacks and